prashant-kikani/prashant-kikani.github.io/questions.markdown

 > What do I actually want from my life?

-Surprisingly, many people don’t know or haven’t thought about what they actually want from their life.
+Surprisingly, many people don't know or haven't thought about what they actually want from their life.
 We must know what our goals are and how we want to live our lives.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>